gitandre/INF3720-HCI-2/Chapter 5 - Social Interaction/README.md

 **Quotes & Attributions**:
 - **Authors of Section 5.1**: "A diversity of technologies has been developed specifically to enable us to persist in being social when physically apart from one another."

-Here's a summarized and emojified version of Section 5.2 in list format:

 ---

 ### **5.2 Being Social** 👥🌐📱